SoftwareAG/c8y-docs/content/cockpit/working-with-dashboards.md

     {{< c8y-admon-info >}}
 The widget titles will be translated only if a valid translation is available.
     {{< /c8y-admon-info >}}
-8. User provided changes will be immediately displayed to visualize your selections in the dashboard below Dashboard settings.
+8. All changes are immediately displayed to visualize your selections in the dashboard below the dashboard settings.

 9. Click **Save** to create and open the dashboard.